 College assessment practices have been distilled into an Assessment Policy, which provides an overview of all requirements, with links to more detailed information.
-Further resources are available to examiners on the College website at https://www.anzcvs.org.au/examiners/.
-These include presentations by Drs Liz Norman and Sharanne Raidal at past Examiners Workshops and oral examination information to assist examiners. .
+Further resources are available to examiners on the College website.
+These include presentations by Drs Liz Norman and Sharanne Raidal at past Examiners Workshops and oral examination information to assist examiners.